luizantoniona/eeg-epileptic-seizure-detection/README.md

   - **Compute PSD (Power Spectral Density):** If the requested data is in the frequency domain, compute the Power Spectral Density (PSD) of each segment.

+  - **Compute Spectrogram:** If the requested data is in the time-frequency domain, compute the spectrogram of each segment.

 - **Pre-processed data:** Obtain the pre-processed data as the output of the entire process.

 ```mermaid